-HIMSS20 will present 300+ highly-vetted education sessions—available in November—within 17 topic categories:
+HIMSS20 will present 350+ highly-vetted education sessions-available for continuing education credits-within 17 topic categories:

 Next generation tools like artificial intelligence and machine learning provide the promise, and more recently, the reality of revolutionizing the way health and healthcare is delivered.
 By leveraging the power of reasoning, knowledge representation, planning, learning, natural language processing, and other methods, AI and ML can positively enhance efficiencies, reduce risk, and weaken clinical variation.

 The Biomedical Informatics or Healthcare Informatics topic category focuses on information, technologies, innovations and methodologies that identify ways to deliver more efficient and effective patient care to improve health outcomes.
 Clinicians engaged biomedical informatics strive to improve knowledge access and contributing guidance on effective strategies to engage clinicians in embracing technology and optimizing health information and technology.
 Health informatics topics also address the interdisciplinary study of the design, development, adoption and application of IT-based innovations in healthcare services delivery, management, and planning.

 The Consumerization and Patient Experience topic category focuses on tools, technologies, programs, and strategies designed to embrace consumers, specifically, individuals, patients, and their families, in becoming active partners with providers and other professionals in managing their health and wellness.
 As individuals confront their challenges and take control of their health, payers and clinicians must provide tools that encourage healthy behaviors.
 By doing so, individuals, caregivers, and families will have a stronger and more equal voice in their own health and their healthcare decisions.